-Paddy Moloney, founder and leader of legendary Irish folk group, The Chieftains, has died aged 83
+Paddy Moloney, leader of Irish folk group The Chieftains dies aged 83.

 Paddy Moloney, the Irish musician, leader and founder of the legendary folk group The Chieftains, has died today, Tuesday, October 12, in the Irish capital of Dublin.
 His passing, at the age of 83, was confirmed by his family.
 Paddy was married with six children.